Alaska Native Educational Programs (84.356)

 Award Procedure

 The Department of Education awards these grants on a competitive basis.
+Applications are reviewed and ranked by a panel of outside reviewers.
 The Program Office notifies successful applicants of awards and negotiates and awards grants.
 Contact the Program Office for more information.

 Deadlines